Freshservice logo

 Frequently asked questions about Freshservice

-How much does Freshservice cost?
+How much does Freshservice cost per agent?

 +

-Does Freshservice offer a free trial?
+Does Freshservice have a free trial?

 +